 - baking soda - reacts with the acid in the brown sugar to give just enough lift to this recipe!

 - butterscotch baking chips and semisweet chocolate chips - this combination of butterscotch chips and semi-sweet chocolate chips gives our cookies the perfect flavor combination!
 You can use mini or regular chocolate chips, and for a less sweet cookie you can use dark chocolate chips!
+And if you're a chocolate lover, check out my Hot Chocolate Mug Cake or my Pinecone Brownie Recipe!

 - flaky sea salt - this is optional, but you can make salted butterscotch cookies by adding a little flaky sea salt on top of each cookie after baking!
 This helps to offset the sweetness and bring out that butterscotch flavor!